emmy-codes/coscalendar-api/TESTING.md

 # Manual testing of CosCalendar API

+## Pep8 testing with CI validator

+Each file in the backend was run through the Pep8 validator and, with a few exceptions I made as I was unsure how to split them without causing errors (I added # noqa to solve it) the files are all Pep8 compliant.

 ## Manual testing with Postman

 The table is quite large and requires side scrolling to see the full output :) but I ran a few tests on fetching, putting and posting requests against my API, along with 2 results from no authentication.
 There is a  written response and matching screenshots from Postman: